sriram-2502/sriram-2502.github.io/_posts/2024-11-30-operator-magic.md

 ---

 ### **Next Steps**
 In the next section of this blog, we’ll dive deeper into the mechanics of the [Koopman operator](/posts/2024/12/koopman-basics/), explore how it works in practice, and look at real-world applications that bring this concept to life.
+Also check out how we can use [density functions](/posts/2024/12/density-functions-navigation/) to help robots navigate safely.

 ---